The quantum switch is uniquely defined by its action on unitary operations: Abstract

 \section{Abstract}

-The quantum switch is a physical process that creates a coherent control between different unitary operations which is often described as a process which transforms a pair of unitary operations $(U_1 , U_2)$ into a controlled unitary operation that coherently applies them in different orders as $\proj{0} \otimes U_1 U_2 + \proj{1} \otimes U_2 U_1$.
+The quantum switch is a quantum process that creates a coherent control between different unitary operations, which is often described as a quantum process which transforms a pair of unitary operations $(U_1 , U_2)$ into a controlled unitary operation that coherently applies them in different orders as $\proj{0} \otimes U_1 U_2 + \proj{1} \otimes U_2 U_1$.
 This description, however, does not directly define its action on non-unitary operations.
-The action of quantum switch on non-unitary operations is then chosen to be a ``natural'' extension of its action on unitary operation.
-Since, in general, the action of a process on non-unitary operations is not uniquely determined by its action on only unitary operations, in principle, there could be a set of inequivalent extensions of quantum switch for non-unitary operations.
-In this paper, we prove that there is a unique way to extend the actions of quantum switch to non-unitary operations.
-In other words, contrary to the general case, the action of quantum switch on non-unitary operations is completely determined by its action on unitary operations.
+The action of the quantum switch on non-unitary operations is then chosen to be a ``natural'' extension of its action on unitary operations.
+In general, the action of a process on non-unitary operations is not uniquely determined by its action on unitary operations.
+It may be that there could be a set of inequivalent extensions of the quantum switch for non-unitary operations.
+We prove, however, that the natural extension is the only possibility for the quantum switch for the 2-slot case.
+In other words, contrary to the general case, the action of the quantum switch on non-unitary operations (as a linear and completely CP preserving supermap) is completely determined by its action on unitary operations.
 We also discuss the general problem of when the complete description of a quantum process is uniquely determined by its action on unitary operations and identify a set of single-slot processes which are completely defined by their action on unitary operations.